mrspecht/mrspecht/README.md

 ## About me

 Educator and developer with over 10 years of experience helping learners build skills through effective, engaging training.
-With a background in adult education, learning design, and coding, I'm passionate about making complex topics accessible and designing learning experiences that drive meaningful results.
+With a background in adult education, learning design, and coding, I’m passionate about making complex topics accessible and designing learning experiences that drive meaningful results.

-I bring strong communication and interpersonal skills to my work, with a focus on creating inclusive environments that reflect diverse cultural perspectives.
-My extensive experience with LMS platforms supports successful learning outcomes and ensures smooth delivery in both in-person and online settings.

-Working with academic stakeholders and industry experts, I've designed courses, delivered hands-on instruction, and prepared students for careers in software development and digital innovation.
-This teamwork has made a real difference: we've seen higher course success rates, helped many students land their first jobs in tech, and even watched some graduates become instructors — a rewarding cycle that serves as a constant source of inspiration and motivation.
+Working with academic stakeholders and industry experts, I’ve designed courses, delivered hands-on instruction, and prepared students for careers in software development and digital innovation.
+Watching them gain confidence, build experience, land their first jobs, and even return as instructors has been incredibly fulfilling.
+These moments reflect the impact of effective teaching and continually remind me why I’m so passionate about this work.

 Beyond helping others learn and grow, I stay active as a developer, building everything from personal websites to complex web applications.
-This hands-on experience keeps my problem-solving skills sharp and guides the practical insights I bring to every course I design and deliver.
+This hands-on experience keeps my problem-solving skills sharp and informs the practical insights I bring to every course I design and deliver.

 <br />